MPC without Terminal Ingredients Tailored to the SEIR Compartmental Epidemic Model: Introduction

 The outline of the paper is as follows.
 Section~\ref{sec:SEIR_model_and_sets} presents the SEIR model under study and important subsets of the state space that we will consider throughout the paper.
-Section~\ref{sec:MPC} first introduces the finite-horizon OCP and the MPC algorithm we apply to the SEIR model.
-Then it presents a number of results that are used to arrive at the main result: Theorem~\ref{prop:main}.
+Section~\ref{sec:MPC} first introduces the finite-horizon OCP and the MPC algorithm we apply to the SEIR model and then presents an in-depth analysis of the OCP.
+It ends with Theorem~\ref{prop:main}, which is the paper's main result.
 Section~\ref{sec:numerics} presents some numerics, and we conclude the paper with Section~\ref{sec:conclusion}.